backstage/backstage/docs/frontend-system/architecture/04-plugins.md

 ### Plugin Extensions

 So let's make our plugin a bit more useful!
 Imagine we want to have a TechRadar plugin that displays the recommended technologies at our organisation, [just like in the Backstage demo instance](https://demo.backstage.io/tech-radar).
 We want the plugin to be displayed on a page & have a navigation item directing to it.
-This can be achieved by creating a page extension & a navigation item extenssion.
+This can be achieved by creating a page extension & a navigation item extension.
 When adding those to the plugin they will be imported with the plugin package & can be discovered.

 ```ts title="plugins/tech-radar/src/index.ts"
 export const techRadarPlugin = createPlugin({